Campylotropis polyantha

 What's the taxonomical classification of Campylotropis polyantha?

 Campylotropis polyantha belongs to the kingdom Plantae and is classified under the phylum Streptophyta.
-Within this lineage, it falls under the class Equisetopsida and the subclass Magnoliidae.
-As a member of the order Fabales, it is situated in the family Fabaceae, which is commonly known for its diverse group of legumes.
-Specifically, the plant is identified by the genus Campylotropis and is distinguished as the species polyantha.
+Within the class Equisetopsida, it is further categorized into the subclass Magnoliidae.
+The plant is a member of the order Fabales and falls under the family Fabaceae.
+Finally, its specific taxonomic designation is defined by the genus Campylotropis and the species polyantha.

 What are the morphological characteristics of this plant?